Rishav1/privacytrustlab.github.io/docs/_posts/2020-08-06-trustworthyML.markdown

 ### References

+<a name="Angwin16"></a> Angwin, Julia, et al. "Machine bias."
+ProPublica, May 23 (2016): 2016.

+<a name="Buolamwini18"></a> Buolamwini, Joy, and Timnit Gebru.
+"Gender shades: Intersectional accuracy disparities in commercial gender classification."
+Conference on fairness, accountability and transparency.
+2018.

 <a name="Calders09"></a> Toon Calders, Faisal Kamiran, and Mykola Pechenizkiy.
 Building classifiers with independency constraints.
 In 2009 IEEE International Conference on Data Mining Workshops, pages 13–18.
 IEEE, 2009.